 Rest is essential.
 Unplugging in today's busy world is both a skill and a competitive advantage.
 Is it possible to get more done by working less?
-On this podcast, we talk to those who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting without burning out.
+On this podcast, we talk to those who have developed a solid "rest ethic."
+They are people who successfully take time off through sabbaticals, active vacations, more play, fascinating hobbies, and other methods for becoming more interesting without burning out.

 Hear about our new action guide that inclused wisdom from successful people on how to achieve more by working less.